filswan/multi-chain-storage/README.md

 4. Token exchange(swap) is done through Sushi Swap which is a DEX.

 ### Payment Module
-1. After a file is uploaded, the money to be paid is estimated based on the
+1. After a file is uploaded, the money to be paid is estimated based on:
    1. the average price of all the miners on the entire network.
    2. file size
    3. store copy number